grafana/agent/docs/rfcs/0004-agent-flow.md

 # 1. Introduction and Goals

-This design document describes Agent Flow, which is a system for describing the execution and configuration of telemetry data, along with any secondary configuration required to configure the Grafana Agent.
+This design document outlines Agent Flow, a system for describing a programmable pipeline for telemetry data.

 Agent Flow refers to both the execution, configuration and visual configurator of data flow.